On a class of anharmonic oscillators: Preliminaries

 In the special case $\rho=1,\delta=0$, one has $\lambda_g(X)=\langle\xi\rangle$.
 The weight $\lambda_g$ can be seen as an extension of the basic one $\langle\xi\rangle$, for the $(\rho,\delta)$ classes.
 The symbols in $S(\lambda_g^{\mu},g)$ for $\mu\in\ar$ can be seen as the symbols of {\em order } $\mu$ with respect to the metric $g$.
 In particular, $\lambda_g^{\mu}$ is a symbol of order $\mu$ with respect to $g$. \end{rem}

-We now recall the definition of Sobolev spaces adapted to the Weyl-H{\"o}rmander calculus.
-Here we adopt the Beals's definition for simplicity in the presentation of the basic theory.
+We now recall the definition of Sobolev spaces adapted to the Weyl-H{\"o}r\-man\-der calculus.
+Here we adopt the Beals' definition for simplicity in the presentation of the basic theory.
 Comprehensive treatments on Sobolev spaces in this setting can be found in \cite{b-c:ef}, \cite{le:book}.

 \begin{defn} Let $g$ be a H{\"o}rmander metric and $M$ a $g$-weight.
 We will call {\em Sobolev space relative to }$M$ and it will be denoted by $H(M,g)$, the set of tempered distributions $u$ on $\arn$ such that \beq a^wu\in L^2(\arn),\,\,\forall a\in S(M,g). \eq \end{defn}